New Audi TT 2014 release date, price & specs

 The next TT will also be the first to use a new generation of Audi's MMI system.
 It features a completely redesigned menu structure that’s intended to make the system simpler to use.
 It still features a rotary controller with a touchpad on the top, but Audi says this is now better at recognising gestures.
 It also understands multi-finger gestures, so you can scroll and zoom as you would on a smartphone.

 Overall, the styling is sharper and more aggressive than the MkI and MkII TTs.
 Audi has taken inspiration from the e-tron and e-tron Spyder concepts seen at 2010’s Detroit and Paris Motor Shows, as well as more recent show cars such as the Crosslane Coupe 'Q2' concept shown in Paris at the end of last year.

 The new Audi TT features a more chiseled front end with slimmer headlights that follow the bonnet's leading edge, and a reshaped two-part grille.
 It'll share strong design similarities with its predecessor, including a strong crease along the shoulder line and a low, slopping roofline.
 The rear also appears similar, but it has shrunken taillights and a wider rear screen.

-A fabric-roof Audi TT Roadster will follow a few months after the coupe debuts (possible at the Geneva Motor Show in March 2014), while a five-cylinder Audi TT-RS with around 375bhp will top the range.
-Following the blueprint of the TT ultra quattro concept shown earlier this year, a more focused, featherweight TT with a stripped-out cabon and an exotic material mix is also possible. ￼
+A fabric-roof Audi TT Roadster will follow a few months after the coupe debuts, while an Audi TT-RS with a 355bhp 2.5-litre five-cylinder engine will top the range.
+Following the blueprint of the TT ultra quattro concept shown earlier this year, a more focused, featherweight TT with a stripped-out cabin and an exotic material mix is also possible. ￼